panglesd/slipshow/docs/custom-scripts.rst

 Custom scripts for ultimate extensibility
 =========================================

-Slipshow allows to execute a custom script at any step of a presentation.
+Slipshow can execute a custom script (written in JavaScript) at any step of a presentation.

 .. slipshow-example::